redcountryroad/OSCP-shortsheet/README.md

 ```

 6. Using PATH Variable
-- detection: run 'find / -perm -u=s -type f 2>/dev/null', check if there is non-system program/directory e.g. /home/raj/script. in that directory, there MUST exist a provided shell/program for us to execute i.e. shell2
+- detection: run `find / -perm -u=s -type f 2>/dev/null`, check if there is non-system program/directory e.g. /home/raj/script. in that directory, there MUST exist a provided shell/program for us to execute i.e. shell2
 - assuming shell2 is found in /home/raj/script, and is running system function 'ps'. it can be 'id', etc
 ```c
 #example shell2 code that must contain system binaries